tgood13/test/README.md

   * Navigate to “Installs” within Unity Hub
   * Click “Add” and select the first version of Unity shown under "Official Releases" (download might take a while)

+## Step 2: workshop3 Folder
+* Create a folder named "workshop3" somewhere.
+This will be used to keep the workshop files organized.

 ## Step 2: Download Python 3.7.9
 ### Windows